FREQUENTLY ASKED QUESTIONS

 A: You can send fan mail via my Contact page.
 I love hearing from readers and do my best to reply.

 Q: I'd like to read more of your work.
-What else have you had published beyond your two novels?
+What else have you had published?

-A: Check out the Bibliography page for my other published stories and books I'm featured in.
+A: Check out the Bibliography page for all my published books, stories and books I'm featured in.

 Q: I'm a high school teacher or librarian.
 Are your books appropriate for my library or classroom?